Demographic-aware fine-grained visual recognition of pediatric wrist pathologies: Methods

 To overcome the lack of spatial awareness in standard self-attention, the model incorporates a relative position bias.
 Specifically, a bias matrix \( B \in \mathbb{R}^{((M^2 + N) \times (M^2 + N))} \) is added during attention computation:

 Here, $Q$, $K$, and $V$ are the query, key, and value matrices of size \( \mathbb{R}^{((M^2 + N) \times d)} \), where $M^2$ corresponds to the number of image patches and $N$ is the count of extra tokens (e.g., class and meta tokens).
-The bias matrix $\hat{B}$ is parameterized as described in \cite{liu2021swintransformer}, supporting relative positions from $-M-1$ to $M+1$.
+The bias matrix $\hat{B}$ is parameterized, supporting relative positions from $-M-1$ to $M+1$.
 A shared bias is applied for non-visual tokens since their spatial position is undefined.
 The Relative Transformer Block comprises multi-head self-attention (MSA), layer normalization (LN), and a multi-layer perceptron (MLP), applied to the input token sequence $z_0$: